Setup Docker On Windows Home

 - On the right hand side, right click

-and click modify
+EditionID and click modify.

 - Change

-to Professional
+Core to Professional and click OK.

 - On the right hand side again right click

-and click modify
+ProductName and click modify.

 - Change

-to Windows 10 Pro
+Windows 10 Home to Windows 10 Pro and click OK.

 - Don't close the Registry Editor.